"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 This workshop explores the intersection of cultural food traditions and nutrition for the aging population.
 Participants will begin by reflecting on cultural meals enjoyed by their grandparents, followed by a presentation on diverse cultural diets and their nutritional benefits.
 Emphasizing the importance of preserving cultural culinary practices, the session demonstrates how these traditions support emotional well-being and better health outcomes.
 Participants will collaborate to create and share culturally-appropriate and nutritious meals, discussing strategies and/or challenges that arise to meet the dietary needs of older adults.

-Empowering Survivors: Trauma-Informed Care for Gender-Based Violence Across Disciplines Former Title: ("Responding to Disclosures of Gender-Based Violence")
+Empowering Survivors: Trauma-Informed Care for Interpersonal Violence Across Disciplines

 Kristy Deyeso (DNP, RN, CCRN, CHSE, CHSOS, CPAN), Natalya Pasklinksy (NP, ACNP-BC, CHSE, FNYAM), & Aly Tadros (MFA, CUIMC SVR Assistant Director)